elarsiad/machine-translation-nusax/README.md

 ## Predictions and Evaluation
 The repository allows making predictions on the test dataset and evaluating model performance.
 This involves:
-- Predicting translations for test dataset
+- Predicting translations for the test dataset
 - Evaluating translations using accuracy, BLEU, METEOR, BERTScore, and BLEURT
 - Generating Pandas DataFrame for analysis